cranci1/Limitless/README.md

 Any iOS/iPadOS device running iOS 9 or later, injectable in any app.
 Be aware about sideloading protection tho.

 ## Usage
-To inject Limitless, you can use tools like [Sideloadly](https://sideloadly.io/) if you have a PC, or [Feather](https://github.com/khcrysalis/Feather) or any other iPA installer that supports frameworks injection:
+To inject Limitless, you can use tools like [Sideloadly](https://sideloadly.io/) if you have a PC, or any other iPA installer that supports frameworks injection:

 ### Sideloadly Process: